rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/webpack/webpack.config-file.md

     }),
 ```

+### Template: We are entering the path where our HTML file is located.

+### inject: it is optional actually what it does is Inject the script files inside the body tag.

 # Loaders

 Loaders let you run preprocessors on files as they’re imported.
 This allows you to bundle static resources beyond JavaScript, but let’s look at what can be done when loading .js modules first.